autonomous019/entanglement-climate-change/README.md

 <b>Fuel Efficiency</b>

 Krasnobryzhev V.G.
-(2009) Ecology of coherent motor fuel pg.
+(2009) <a href="http://www.second-physics.ru/sochi2009/pdf/p530-535.pdf">Ecology of coherent motor fuel</a> pg.
 530 in Zhigalov 2009

+Krasnobryzhev, V.G.
+(2009) <a href="http://www.second-physics.ru/sochi2009/pdf/p506-509.pdf">Coherent Сoal - New Prospect of Power and Problems Solving of Climate Change</a> in Zhigalov 2009.

 Krasnobryzhev V.G.
-(2009) The technology of spin modification of oil in refining processes pg.
+(2009) <a href="http://www.second-physics.ru/sochi2009/pdf/p544-551.pdf">The technology of spin modification of oil in refining processes</a> pg.
 544 in Zhigalov 2009

 Krasnobryzhev V.G.
-(2009) Coherent technology is a new direction of energy saving in steel annealing processes pg.
+(2009) <a href="http://www.second-physics.ru/sochi2009/pdf/p558-563.pdf">Coherent technology is a new direction of energy saving in steel annealing processes</a> pg.
 558 in Zhigalov 2009.